hammtah/Typing-Game/README.md

 - if the word is wrong then show it with an error color
 - the same for the correct word

-## HOW TO
-- Split data in words array
-- on input(or on keyup)
-  - if the current char is 'escape'
-    - compare the current word with the word intered -->

 ## PERSONALISATION
 - add the change paragraph length option (medium ,long,short)